 Download Grab or Gojek

 Local taxis get expensive and public transport isn’t very reliable in Batam.
-While taxis had a monopoly on their pricing before, making their own rates, Grab and Gojek, similar to Uber, have made it reasonable for transport.
+While taxis had a monopoly on their pricing before, making their rates, Grab and Gojek, similar to Uber, have made it reasonable for transport.
 Download either of the apps or both for transportation.

 Also, consider renting a car/van in Batam – it’s a cheaper option with reasonable fuel prices compared to taking cabs to all places.